ncassidy/dispel/README.md

-# Dispel
+# Nyet
-Dispel is an automated misinformation opposition application useful for calling attention to suspected bots and political demagogues found on Twitter.
+Nyet is an automated misinformation opposition bot application useful for calling attention to suspected Russian bots found on Twitter.
+Nyet phonetically means "no" in Russian.

-### How to get the application running:
+### How to get Nyet up and running:
 1. Install [node.js](https://nodejs.org/en/download/).
-2. Clone the Dispel repository: `git clone https://github.com/ncassidy/dispel.git`
+2. Clone the Nyet repository: `git clone https://github.com/ncassidy/nyet.git`
-3. Open a command line interface and navigate to the repository root: `/dispel`.
+3. Open a command line interface and navigate to the repository root directory: `/nyet`.
 4. Execute the following commands at the repository root.
 ```bash
 npm install